back-slash/usd_asset_viewer/README.md

 #### Steps:
 0) Open terminal or powershell.
-1) If you already have OpenUSD installed, please enter it inside `build_run.py`.
 2) `git clone https://github.com/back-slash/usd_asset_viewer.git`
 3) `cd usd_asset_viewer`
+4) If you have OpenUSD, add the root path to step 5: `--usd-path path/to/usd` or enter in `build_run.py`.
-4) Windows: `python build_run.py` Linux: `python3 build_run.py`
+5) Windows: `python build_run.py` Linux: `python3 build_run.py`
-5) Allow build script to install all dependencies.
+6) Allow build script to install all dependencies.
 This can take a long time due to building OpenUSD.
-6) Once building is complete USD Asset Viewer will open.
+7) Once building is complete USD Asset Viewer will open.
-7) Future runs can be done using step 4.
+8) Future runs can be done using step 4.

 ## Usage